An adventurer and storyteller at heart, Annette Blair has

 Annette's Smile Makers

-Annette's long-time hero and the new little hero she didn't know she couldn't live without--Travis
+Annette's long-time hero and the little hero she didn't know she couldn't live without--Travis

 Annette can't decide which one's cuter!